-- Describe the terms of the lease for each asset type. - Details on any leases with affiliates of the lessor. - Provide concentrations for top 20 lease types, lessors and vendors. - · Details on the estimated useful life for each asset. - Term of leases (include payment type, i.e., fixed-rate or balloon). - Describe the management process for cross-border leases. - Describe end-of-lease options available to the lessees. - Details on when a delinquent lease stops accruing interest.
+- What are the terms of the lease for each asset type? - Are any leases with affiliates of the lessor? - Provide concentrations for top 20 lease types, lessors and vendors. - What is the estimated useful life for each asset? - Term of leases (include payment type, i.e., fixed-rate or balloon). - Describe the management process for cross-border leases. - Describe end of lease options available to the lessees. - When does a delinquent lease stop accruing interest?